-A. There are no definitive rules for the size of JVM heap size required as it will vary across individual environments and applications, but you should refer to Best practice for JVM Tuning for best practice advice.
+A. There are no definitive rules for the size of JVM heap size required as it will vary across individual environments and applications, but you should refer to Best practice for JVM Tuning with G1 GC or Best practice for JVM Tuning with CMS GC for best practice advice.
 Additionally, ensure you configure JVM garbage collection appropriately as GC times can increase with large heap sizes causing significant impacts to application performance and CPU utilization.
-See How do I change the JVM heap size for IDM/OpenIDM (All versions)? for further information.
+See How do I change the JVM heap size for IDM? for further information.

 For a 32-bit JVM or a 32-bit operating system, the limit for the process size is 4GB, that is, 2^32; this cannot be exceeded regardless of the amount of heap space allocated.